ePages-de/epages-devportal/_posts/2019/2019-07-24-how-to-transpile-node-modules-with-babel-and-webpack-in-a-monorepo.md

 ---

 Recently, we faced an issue where Javascript stopped working on our storefront frontend on Internet Explorer 11.
-This came with the usual consequences such as `onClick` functions not not working etc.
+This came with the usual consequences such as `onClick` functions not working etc.
 We were naturally concerned about this, and upon investigation we found that a certain dependency of ours- or so we thought, was not transpiled _from ES6 to ES5_ before being published.

 ## Erm, what is _transpilation_?